dsystems-io/chinese-worksheet-generator/README.md

 - [ ] Option to add more practice lines
 - [ ] Color options
 - [ ] Option to display pinyin
-- [ ] Option to display definition
+- [ ] Option to display translation